-Magnet Bonding – Take a moment and look around you at how many everyday items require magnets to operate.
-You’ll be amazed!
-Microphones, loudspeakers, brush type electric motors and brushless electric motors all require magnets.
+Take a moment and look around you at how many everyday items require bonding magnets to operate.
+Microphones, loudspeakers, brush type electric motors, and brushless electric motors all require magnets.
 For example, there are dozens of electric motors in your automobile running everything from your mirror position to your windows and power steering and your car likely has a few loudspeakers.
 Virtually all of these magnets are held in place by adhesives.

 Here are the key points to review about magnet bonding when considering which adhesive to use.

-The operating temperature as well as the type of stress – (sheer, torque, or repetitive impact in speakers for example)- must be identified in order to choose an appropriate adhesive.
+Identify the operating temperature, as well as the type of stress (sheer, torque, or repetitive impact in speakers for example)- to choose an appropriate adhesive.

 The copper found in the motor assembly is not compatible with certain chemicals found in some adhesives.
 For example – Methacrylic acid can result in corrosion to copper over time, with the risk of product failure.
 Check the Technical data sheet for the details, or contact technical support to be sure.

-In addition to bonding the magnet to the can, rotor, or speaker there are a variety of other adhesive applications in motors, speakers, and microphones.
-Choosing a product that can be used for more than one application can increase your efficiency.
+In addition to bonding the magnet to the can, rotor, or speaker, there are a variety of other adhesive applications in motors, speakers, and microphones.
+Choosing a product for more than one application can increase your efficiency.

 Before choosing an adhesive give some thought to optimal dispensing and curing scenarios for your project.
 Many magnet adhesives come in two components which facilitates room temperature curing.
 With magnet adhesives, you’ll also want to be sensitive to the risk of affecting the polarity or strength of the magnets.
 Choose an adhesive that cures at a low temperature to avoid damaging the magnets.